Teaching Mindfulness to Kids: A Practical Secular Guide

 Children do not have to sit like statues.
 They can wiggle, think about lunch, scratch an ankle, or look around the room and still be practicing.
 A five-year-old noticing “my belly moved” is doing real mindfulness.
 So is a ten-year-old hearing hallway noise and coming back to one breath.

-This is a secular attention practice, not a belief system.
-It teaches children to notice and return, not to perform calm on command.
+This is a secular attention practice, not a belief system or a way to make kids act calm on demand.
+We usually suggest treating it like a simple noticing skill: hear the air conditioner hum, feel a warm coffee mug in a caregiver’s palms, name one feeling, then return.
 For younger children, short meditation for toddlers may look more like a sensory game than formal meditation.

 Image caption suggestion: Child holding a hand on the belly during a one-minute breathing practice for teaching mindfulness to kids.